-Family files lawsuit over lost embryos at Ohio hospital
+2 fertility clinics respond to egg, embryo storage failures

-CLEVELAND (AP) — An Ohio family has filed a class action lawsuit against the hospital where officials estimate about 2,000 frozen eggs and embryos may have been damaged by a storage tank malfunction.
+CLEVELAND (AP) — An Ohio hospital where as many as 2,000 frozen eggs and embryos were damaged by a storage tank malfunction is being sued by a couple who lost two embryos.

+The suit brought Sunday on behalf of Amber and Elliott Ash was filed as a San Francisco fertility clinic said thousands of frozen eggs and embryos may have been damaged in a liquid nitrogen failure in a storage tank on the same day.

-Amber and Elliott Ash, of Bay Village, say they had two embryos stored at University Hospitals Cleveland Medical Center’s suburban fertility clinic after Elliott’s cancer diagnosis in 2003.
-The couple has a 2-year-old son conceived through in-vitro fertilization, and hoped to bring him a genetic sibling.
+Lawyers for the Ashes are seeking class action status, which would require approval from a judge.
+The Ashes say they stored two embryos at a University Hospitals fertility clinic in suburban Cleveland after Elliott’s cancer diagnosis in 2003.
+They say they were told over the weekend that their embryos are no longer viable.

 Most Read Nation & World Stories